Dangling Modifiers: An Explanation and Guide for Editing

 I pulled the turkey out of the oven and called everyone to the table for dinner.

-I moved to Austin at age eight.
+I moved to Austin with my family at age eight.

 There are endless ways to correct dangling modifiers, but this gives you a launching point to identify the best rewrite for your story.

+But wait!
 Keep in mind that danglers have made their way into some of the most widely read works of great literature.
 Virginia Woolf wrote “Lying awake, the floor creaked” in Mrs Dalloway.
 If you were Virginia Woolf’s copyeditor, would you have changed that sentence to “She was lying awake when the floor creaked”?
 In Richard II, Shakespeare penned:

 As in a theatre, the eyes of men,